marcosmartinez7/marcosmartinez7/README.md

 - 😄 I'm a Software Engineer with 5 years in the industry, focused mainly on research and leadership.
-- 🌱 Currently working on [RIF Lumino](https://developers.rsk.co/rif/lumino/) and other Blockchain Related projects.
+- 🌱 Currently working on [RIF Lumino](https://developers.rsk.co/rif/lumino/) and other blockchain related projects.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/marcos-mart%C3%ADnez/) / [Twitter](https://twitter.com/mimc__) / mmartinezciompi@gmail.com